Couchers-org/couchers/docs/contributing.md

 Please use double quotes `"`, instead of single quotes `'`.

 In the **frontend**, make sure to run `yarn format` in `app/frontend` before asking for a review.

-The server should operate in UTC, and we should always use datetimes with timezones.
-Please use the utility functions in `couchers.utils`.
-For now we pretend the whole world operates in UTC, which will of course have to change soon given we're going to care about local times.
-How this responsibility is divided up between the frontend and backend is not entirely clear yet though.